codex-academy/starwarz-js/readme.md

 `createLine(7);` returns `* * * * * * * `

-## The print function
+## Returning an array

 To make things testable all functions from here on should return an array filled with stars.

-Use the `print` function print the drawing on the screen.
+Use the `print` function to print the drawing on the screen.

+The unit tests are giving you a good overview of the required results though.

 ## Draw a square